Information for course providers

 There are some restrictions regarding free courses here, including:

-- There is no charge to host your course here provided the course is provided to others for free
+- There is no charge to host your course here provided the course is provided to others for free (but we do really appreciate donations from course providers)

 - You cannot use this site as free Moodle hosting for your organisations private (closed) courses - although you can provide a free course similar to the paid courses you might provide elsewhere